blabla1337/skf-labs/OWASP-Grant-rules.md

 > - If the PR is merged invoice OWASP
 > - If the PR is merged assign the new ticket

-It is very important for a lab to stick to our standard templating \s\s and styling.
-Please take this onto account very seriously. \s\s
+It is very important for a lab to stick to our standard templating
+and styling.
+Please take this onto account very seriously.

 >The markdown of the labs that you are writing must be stored [ here ](https://github.com/blabla1337/skf-labs/tree/master/md/Python)